PDAL/PDAL/doc/about.rst

 .. index:: Greyhound, Entwine

-`Greyhound`_ is an open source software from `Hobu, Inc.`_ that allows clients over the internet to query and stream progressive point cloud data.  `Entwine`_ is an open source software from Hobu, Inc. that organizes massive point cloud collections into `Greyhound`_-streamable data services.
+`Greyhound`_ is an open source software from `Hobu, Inc.`_ that allows clients to query and stream progressive point cloud data over the network.  `Entwine`_ is open source software from Hobu, Inc. that organizes massive point cloud collections into `Greyhound`_-streamable data services.
 These two software projects allow province-scale LiDAR collections to be organized and served via HTTP clients over the internet.
 PDAL provides :ref:`readers.greyhound` to